 You should seek some professional help to fight depression.
 But before going ahead with this discussion, let us know more about depression.

-About Depression
+1. About Depression

 Depression is a severe mental illness or mental health disorder.
-An individual feels low all the time, experiences mood swings, loses interest in any work or activity, eventually leading to a sad lifestyle.
+An individual feels low all the time, experiences mood swings, and loses interest in any work or activity, eventually leading to a sad lifestyle.

 Depression is not something to take lightly or something you can easily snap out of.
 Depression often takes a long time to be cured completely.
-But medication, meditation and psychotherapy can help relieve depression symptoms.
+But medication, meditation, and psychotherapy can help relieve depression symptoms.

-Symptoms of depression
+2. Symptoms of Depression

-Depression is such a condition where a person is persistently sad, which affects the overall mental health of that person.
+Depression is a condition where a person is persistently sad, which affects the overall mental health of that person.
 The symptoms of depression appear in episodes.

 These episodes of depression may occur less frequently or more, throughout the day.